-The cost/benefit analysis is based on line 4114 having approval for growing in other countries (see Table 1) since the Applicant has stated that approval for cultivation in Australia or New Zealand is not currently being sought.
+The cost/benefit analysis is based on MZHG0JG being approved for growing in other countries since the Applicant has stated that approval for cultivation in Australia or New Zealand is not currently being sought.
+Cultivation in Australia or New Zealand would require separate regulatory approval (see section 2.4.1.4).

-Option 1 - Prepare a draft variation to Standard 1.5.2
+Option 1 - Prepare a draft variation to Schedule 26